-Certain Tennessee statutes may apply to purchases involving city officers, committee members, etc. Selected statutes may be found in Appendix A to this Purchasing Policy attached hereto for reference.
+Certain Tennessee statutes may apply to purchases involving city officers, committee members, etc. Selected Tennessee statutes may be found in Appendix A to this Purchasing Policy attached hereto for reference.

-G. City Officer and Employee Communication with Vendors
+G. City Officer and Employee Communication with Vendors During Formal Procurement Solicitations for Sealed Submittals

-Between the time a procurement solicitation for sealed submittals is issued by the City and the time an award is made, members of the Board of Mayor and Aldermen as well as employees of the City shall refrain from any form of communication with one or more vendors that may be competing for the award about any aspect of the procurement other than either in the context of a public meeting or by way of the Purchasing Office.
-The foregoing is not meant to preclude a representative of the City from answering questions from vendors if the question is already addressed in the solicitation documents, if the City representative is certain of the correct answer and if the Purchasing Office is informed of the communication.
-Otherwise, any inquiries from one or more vendors that may be competing for such an award shall be directed to the Purchasing Office which shall determine if an addendum to the solicitation should be prepared and issued to all vendors known or thought to be interested in the procurement opportunity.
-Vendors that may be competing for a procurement award shall be instructed that, until that award has been made, they shall not communicate about either the content of or the procurement process pertaining to this procurement solicitation with any official, employee or other representative of the City except through the City's Purchasing Office.
+Between the time a formal procurement solicitation for sealed submittals is issued by the City and the time an award is made, members of the Board of Mayor and Aldermen as well as employees of the City shall refrain from any form of communication with one or more vendors that may be competing for the award about any aspect of the procurement other than either in the context of a public meeting or by way of the Purchasing Office.
+The foregoing is not meant to preclude a representative of the City from answering questions from vendors if the question is already addressed in the formal solicitation documents, if the City representative is certain of the correct answer and if the Purchasing Office is informed of the communication.
+Otherwise, any inquiries from one or more vendors that may be competing for such an award shall be directed to the Purchasing Office which shall determine if an addendum to the formal procurement solicitation should be prepared and issued to all vendors known or thought to be interested in the procurement opportunity.
+Vendors that may be competing for a procurement an award pursuant to a formal procurement solicitation shall be instructed that, until that award has been made, they shall not communicate about either the content of or the procurement process pertaining to this-the relevant formal procurement solicitation with any official, employee or other representative of the City except through the City's Purchasing Office.
 The City reserves the right to disqualify any vendor that initiates unauthorized communication with the City during the procurement phase.